 Passport and/or Visa Requirements

-Vaccinations are not required for entry into the PNG.
-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at
+While there are no required vaccines for entry into Papua New Guinea, it is always recommended that you check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at

 Culture and Customs

 Papua New Guinea is one of the most fascinating and primeval destinations on earth.
 It is a land of smoldering volcanoes, impenetrable forests, exotic wildlife and still more exotic cultures.
 With few roads, vast tracts of the interior highlands remained unknown to the outside world until the mid 20th century.
 This region is home to isolated tribal communities that speak more than 800 distinct languages.
 Village elders are one generation away from a stone-age heritage, and much of the nation still embraces broad elements of traditional lifestyles and dress.
 Elaborate rituals accompany marriages, deaths, rites of passage and ceremonial eats.
 Cultural gatherings such as sing sings are not performed for tourists, but are an actual gathering of tribes to resolve conflicts and disputes through competitive song and dance rather than warfare.
 In addition to unique cultural interactions that can include stays in traditional villages, visitors can engage in a range of eco adventures, from birding excursions to mountain treks and river trips in dugout canoes.

 Electricity in PNG is 240 volts, 50 Hz, similar to Australia, so an adapter will be needed for U.S. visitors.
 Some hotels have 110 adapters for hair dryers and shavers.
 The country code for PNG is 675.
 Check with your cell phone provider for international plans including data, text and voice.
 Some hotels offer WiFi, but internet service can be spotty.

 In general, drinking the tap water is not recommended.
 It is best to drink bottled water throughout the country.

 Language & Currency